Road Trip Guide Blue Ridge Parkway Best Stops

 Additionally, if you have time, you might also want to consider making your way to Linville Gorge.
 The Gorge is a bit away from the parkway but is supposed to be really beautiful and also the deepest gorge in the Eastern United States.
 We were short on time and were unable to make it.

-I can assure you will make many pullover stops during your Blue Ridge road trip, so make sure to include Chestoa Viewpoint as one of them!
+I can assure you will make many pullovers stops during your Blue Ridge road trip, so make sure to include Chestoa Viewpoint as one of them!
+In my opinion, it is one of the best viewpoints stops on the Blue Ridge Parkway!

 It’s less than a 2-minute walk from the parking lot to a beautiful view of the mountains.
 You can even see the Sugar Mountain Resort (the only large eyesore of the Blue Ridge Mountains).